Alex2182/qtile_config/README.md

 # qtile_config
-Qtile linux config for laptop (Dell) with Rhino distro on the board
+Qtile linux config for laptop (Dell) with Rhino distro and EndeavourOS

 ### For Wlan need to execute command
 ```python